 Buyers: They are the people who buy your product for their users.
 Sometimes, they could be the same, but not necessarily.
 If I am purchasing the food for myself, then I am the user and the buyer.
 If I am a phone as a gift to my friend, then he is the user, and I am the buyer.
 The users want the best, and the buyers explore all options before buying.
 You have to do market research to understand competitors, partners, and sales channels, and strategically decide the position of your product.

 Sponsors: They are the people who invest in your product, hoping that they will be a return on their investment.
 You have to understand their expectation and design a business model to fulfill their expectations.
 You will be a crucial decision-maker to decide what's valuable to build from a business perspective and when to pivot.

 A Product Owner is someone responsible for all these activities.
-You could say that a Product Owner is a combination of Product Manager and Project Manager.
-In other words, you could say that a Product Owner is a combination of Business Analyst and Product Marketing Manager.
+You could say that a Product Owner is a combination of a Product Manager and a Project Manager.
+In other words, you could say that a Product Owner is a combination of a Business Analyst and a Product Marketing Manager.

 Does it sound like a crazy insane thing to do?
 Let us get back to the example of the owner of the hotel; you are responsible for everything if you call yourself an owner.
 You are responsible for maximizing the value of the product.
 You may do everything yourself or get help, but you own every outcome, every decision, and every activity.

 This is just a speck of knowledge on your journey to becoming an expert in the industry.
 If you have any doubts or require career guidance, feel free to connect with our Industry experts and trainers for 1-on-1 coaching.
 "We upskill and boost your career by providing a wide range of courses such as CSPO, CSM, ICP-ACC, etc. visit our website to learn more about all the courses we offer."